Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 startAppNativeAd.loadAd(nativePrefs, adListener);
 ```

 > **Note:** It is possible to get less ads than you requested.
-It is also possible that no ad will returned.
+It is also possible that no ad will be returned.
 In this case you will receive an empty array.

 ####Showing and Clicking a Native Ad
 + Once you decide to actually show a native ad, you must call the ``NativeAdDetails.sendImpression()`` method.